-- 1. Responding to the series of Stormwater Planning Annual Report questions, on or before March 31, 2021. - 2.
+- 1. Responding to the series of Stormwater Planning Annual Report questions, on or before March 31, 2022. - 2.
 Assessing, identifying, and addressing any barriers to implementation of LID Principles or LID BMPs. - 3.
-Acquire funding and engage in consultant services to implement recommendations from the 2020 Stormwater Management Action Plan Gap Analysis.
+Continue work on the Stormwater Management Action Plan.
+Key work product will include completion of the Receiving Water Assessment and the Receiving Water Prioritization.
+It is also anticipated that the Stormwater Management Action Plan for at least one high priority catchment will be complete by the end of 2022.